 Julianne is an avid traveler and her love of language and art have brought her to many different countries around the globe.
-When she's not working, Julianne enjoys exploring new corners of San Francisco through different culinary adventures and supporting creative pursuits at the small-scale performance venue, the Red Poppy Art House.
+When she's not working, Julianne enjoys exploring new corners of the Bay Area through different culinary adventures and supporting creative pursuits at the small-scale performance venue, the Red Poppy Art House.

 Originally from Philadelphia, Patrick cultivated his love for the visual arts while he was an undergraduate at Harvard University where he majored in visual and environmental studies with a focus on studio painting.
 During his time as an undergrad, he was also a member of the art board of the Harvard Lampoon, one of the nation's oldest humor magazines.

 Patrick currently works for Google as a member of its Business Operations and Strategy team in Mountain View.
 Prior to joining Google, he was an investment professional in the private equity space, first at Bain & Co. consulting and later as a member of the deal team at Parthenon Capital.